violetr/fem/README.md

 # A flexible EM-like clustering algorithm for noisy data

 This repository contains the code that implements the FREM clustering algorithm corresponding to the paper https://arxiv.org/pdf/1907.01660.pdf.
-This algorithm follows a EM scheme focused on robustess to noise.
+This algorithm follows a EM scheme focused on robustness to noise.

 ## Algorithm